Manju-0702/Word-Counter-Django-Project/README.md

 # Word-Counter-Django-Project
-Project Name: Word Counter Django Project Features: Counts words, letters, vowels, consonants, and articles Framework: Django Goal: Analyze text for key linguistic features
+The Word Counter Django Project is a web app built with Django to analyze text input.
+It counts the number of words, letters, vowels, consonants, and articles ('a', 'an', 'the').
+After submitting text, users see detailed statistics in an easy-to-read format.
+This project is perfect for basic text analysis tasks.